-\paragraph{Attitudes toward privacy review} Before using PrivacyMotiv, a majority (11/16) endorsed privacy review in principle, yet many treated responsibility as diffuse or located elsewhere in the organization.
-Five out of 16 framed it as a PM, legal, or security remit or \textit{``not front of mind''} for UX design reviews, e.g., \textit{``[Privacy review is not the responsibility of designers because] I need to go through policies and requirements first''} (P11), \textit{``I think about ethical reviews more; I don’t think about privacy reviews as much''} (P13).
-After trying PrivacyMotiv, most participants (13/16) reported intent to integrate privacy into routine reviews, but emphasized conditional adoption: they seek lightweight scaffolds that fit fast cadences—concise prompts/checklists anchored to existing design artifacts (such as lo-fi wireframes) and typical timeboxes (10-30 minutes).
-As one put it, \textit{``I’ll start thinking more about these design choices around privacy''} (P15); others noted expertise gaps that PrivacyMotiv suggestions could offset: \textit{``with my own hat, I cannot think about any [vulnerable] use cases \ldots{} I will probably work with my teammates; we can \ldots{} brainstorm'' }(P16).
-In summary, participants' attitudes towards privacy review shifted from delegated/diffuse ownership to personally owned and actionable; participants converged on an ideal privacy review as a brief, timeboxed ($\leq 30$\,min), established theory/principle-guided, and work as an add-on to existing design review practices.
-PrivacyMotiv, seeded with persona-based scenarios and concrete harm cues, and aligned with current review rhythms, offers a pragmatic starting point for privacy review in UX.
+\paragraph{Attitudes towards Privacy Review} Before using \textit{PrivacyMotiv}, a majority (11/16) endorsed privacy review in principle, yet many framed responsibility as diffuse or located elsewhere (e.g., PMs, legal, or security teams, as described by five participants), or as not central to UX design reviews (e.g., \textit{``[Privacy review is not the responsibility of designers because] I need to go through policies and requirements first''} (P11); \textit{``I think about ethical reviews more; I don’t think about privacy reviews as much''} (P13)).
+After using \textit{PrivacyMotiv}, most (13/16) expressed intent to integrate privacy considerations into routine reviews, preferring lightweight scaffolds that align with familiar artifacts (e.g., lo-fi wireframes) and typical timeboxes (10–30 minutes).
+As P15 put it, \textit{``I’ll start thinking more about these design choices around privacy.''} Others noted that structured prompts helped fill expertise gaps, especially for anticipating vulnerable contexts.